OSSystems/meta-browser/meta-firefox/README.md

 This recipe provides a package for the Firefox web browser.

 Two separate recipes are available: one for the latest stable version, and one for the latest ESR version.
+To select the one you would like to build, set the corresponding `PREFERRED_VERSION_firefox` variable in `local.conf` (for example).

 recipes-browser/firefox-i10l:
 Language packs for Firefox.
 The default language is English, but installing any